imdhemy/google-play-billing/DEVELOPER_GUIDE.md

 ## Code Contribution Guidelines

-When I (Dhemy) started this project, like any developer, I had my own coding style and preferences.
-Over time, I acquired more knowledge and experience; additionally PHP itself evolved.
+When this project was started by [Dhemy](https://github.com/imdhemy), like any developer, the initial codebase reflected his own coding style and preferences.
+Over time, more knowledge and experience were acquired; additionally, PHP itself evolved.
 As a result, the codebase might reflect a mix of styles and practices.

-Currently, We are following the principles of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Currently, we are following the principles of [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
 See [this issue](https://github.com/imdhemy/google-play-billing/issues/236) for the current state of the codebase and the planned improvements.